Urigo/tutorial-infrastructure/README.md

     $ cd static-website
     $ http-server

-## Generate static website
+## Generate static website for local usage

     $ npm install
+    $ npm run generate-local

+Then all of the generated HTML files will be in: `./static-website/` directory.

+## Generate static website for publishing (gh-pages)

+    $ npm install
     $ npm run generate

-Then all of the generated HTML files will be in: `./static-website/` directory.
+    $ npm run publish

 ## Development